phase2/schemata/README.md

 ## Where is the Schema?

-Schemata are accessed via REST endpoints.
+Schemata are accessed via regular routes.
 Once enabled, Schemata resources are found at `/schemata/{entity_type}/{bundle?}`.
 These resources are dynamically generated based on the Typed Data Definition system in Drupal core, which means any change to fields on an Entity will automatically be reflected in the schema.